 HISTORY table before the new tip contents are inserted in the

 TIP table.
-As a result, for better performance, Micro Focus advises that you store both
+As a result, for better performance, it is advised that you store both

 HISTORY contents in the same tablespace.